John Gieng, PhD

 - X-Ray Bone Densitometry (DXA) Technician, since 2018

-John has conducted research on nutrition ranging from basic laboratory science to applied community education.
+Dr. John Gieng has conducted research on nutrition ranging from basic laboratory science to applied community education.
 In this capacity, he has utilized both in vitro and in vivo models for this work (human and animal cell culture, rodents, and humans).
 His early research examined, through the use of mathematical modeling in a biological system, the effects of acute and chronic inflammation on the kinetics of whole-body vitamin A to better understand nutrient deficiency in the context of concurrent disease and inflammation.
 His research focus then shifted to understanding the role and interactions of gut microbiota with host physiology and health in the context of diet-induced obesity and chronic inflammation.
-His recent research sought to understand the efficacy of teenagers as teachers of elementary-aged children in a garden-enhanced nutrition education setting, and, how this experience might improve teen self-efficacy and empowerment to live healthier lives.
-At San José State University, John bridges his knowledge of basic science and applied community work into his ongoing scholarship and teaching.
+His recent research sought to understand the efficacy of teenagers as teachers of elementary-aged children in a garden-enhanced nutrition education setting, and, how this experience might improve teen self-efficacy and empowerment to live more healthily.
+At San José State University, Dr. Gieng bridges his knowledge of human metabolism, mammalian physiology, and applied nutrition education work into his ongoing scholarship and teaching.